Symonds Yat: River crossings

 Two hand ("pull") cable ferries enable foot passengers to cross the river, powered by ferrymen who pull the ferry across the river using an overhead cable.
 The only connection by road is upstream over Huntsham bridge; this is a five-mile trip.
 One ferry is operated by the Saracens Head Inn and the other by the Ye Old Ferrie Inn.

-A suspension bridge was built over the river by the Forestry Commission using local oak timbers in 1957.
-Linking Symonds Yat (East) to the Biblins camp site, the bridge was fully refurbished in 1997 and rotten timbers and the two support towers were replaced.
+A suspension bridge, Biblins Bridge, was built over the river by the Forestry Commission using local oak timbers in 1957.
+Linking Symonds Yat East to the Biblins camp site, the bridge was fully refurbished in 1997 and rotten timbers and the two support towers were replaced.
 Although it is designed to take up to 30 people, it has signs requesting that no more than 6 cross at a time.

 Geographical features

 Symonds Yat Rock

 Symonds Yat Rock overlooks a spectacular gorge through which the River Wye snakes.
 This rock is a good viewpoint from which to watch raptors: a pair of peregrine falcons that nest annually within sight of the rock can be watched through telescopes set up by the RSPB.
 Buzzards, goshawks and hobbies are also regularly seen and it is sometimes possible to see migrant raptors such as ospreys and European honey buzzards.